Home Profile

 Of course, nothing worth doing is ever easy.
 By Christmas 2022, the family primed the house to host their loved ones, and in February last year, Zoe and Benji renewed their vows in their backyard after 10 years of marriage.
 “We wanted that memory cemented here, with our children.
 I can’t express how special the day was.”

 The celebrations haven’t stopped since, and Zoe continues to tinker with her luxe but functional home.
-A pool may be on the cards, and they plan to render and repaint the exterior.
-Zoe crafts her own pottery, including platters and olive bowls, and she is currently creating large artworks for their home, embracing the challenge.
+A pool may be on the cards for later, and they plan to render and repaint the exterior.
+Zoe crafts her own pottery, including platters and olive bowls, and she is currently also creating large artworks for their home, embracing the challenge.

 “I’ve realised that your home is like a family member,” she explains.
 “It needs as much love and attention as everybody else, so I don’t feel like this project will ever really end.
 And I’m at peace with that.”